uniquetrij/RoboND-Perception-Project/writeup_template.md

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

-Now science we have only the cloud points corresponding to individual objects, we can segment the cloud points and cluster them such that the objects can be recognized individually.
+Now since we have only the cloud points corresponding to individual objects, we can segment the cloud points and cluster them such that the objects can be recognized individually.
 We use __PCL's Euclidean Clustering__ algorithm for this purpose as follows:

 ```python